TL;DR

 4 Potential future improvements

 An issue comment from February 2023 reads: “[…] Perhaps if someone from the VS Code team would provide a few links to any official channels where VS Code security topics are discussed, we could consider this issue good enough to close?”.
-However, the commenter received no response and I wasn’t able to find anything like they suggested.
+However, the commenter received no response and I wasn’t able to find any official channels discussing these security topics.

-There’s [Feature Request] Extension Permissions, Security Sandboxing & Update Management Proposal from 2018, which proposes the introduction of a permission model like those used by Chrome or Firefox.
-But it doesn’t seem to make any progress.
+There’s [Feature Request] Extension Permissions, Security Sandboxing & Update Management Proposal from 2018, which proposes a permission model like those used by Chrome or Firefox.
+However, it doesn’t seem to have made any progress.

-And the only relevant item on VS Code’s roadmap is “Explore sandboxing of extensions in both local and remote scenarios”, which has been there for years and still isn’t actively being worked on.
+Moreover, the only relevant item on VS Code’s roadmap is “Explore sandboxing of extensions in both local and remote scenarios”, which has been there for years without actively being worked on.

 That’s essentially all relevant information I found.
 It leads me to believe that the chance of this situation improving any time soon is low.